dadaismee/vs_blog/src/blog/phd-draft/index.md

 Defining the stability criteria for the strategies, he proposed that If a strategy $I$ is stable against $J$, it must satisfy the “standard conditions” from @smith1973: the fitness of typical members adopting $I$ must be greater than any mutant $J$, such that:

-- either $E(I, I)>E(J, I)$ or $E(I, I)=E(J, I)$
+- either $E(I, I) > E(J, I)$ or $E(I, I) = E(J, I)$
-- and $E(I, J)>E(J, J)$.
+- and $E(I, J) > E(J, J)$.

 According to these conditions, $D$ cannot be an ESS, for $E(D,D) < E(H,D)$, and $H$ is an ESS if costs of injury are less than potential gain from the resource, $V > C$.
 If $V < C$, neither $H$ nor $D$ is an ESS.
 To proceed, Maynard Smith considers the behavior of individuals who can play either strategy with a certain probability, which they pass on to their offspring.
 This strategy takes the form 'play $H$ with probability $P$, and $D$ with probability $(1-P)$'.

 A mixed strategy $I$, which randomly chooses an action from a set of possible actions, may be an ESS if the expected payoffs of the strategies composing it are equal.
-This follows from a theorem by @bishop1978: if a mixed ESS includes the pure strategies $A, B, C, \ldots$ with non-zero probability, then $$E(A, I)=E(B, I)=E(C, I)=\ldots=E(I, I)$$
+This follows from a theorem by @bishop1978: if a mixed ESS includes the pure strategies $A, B, C, \ldots$ with non-zero probability, then

+$$E(A, I) = E(B, I) = E(C, I) = \ldots = E(I, I)$$

-Intuitively, this means that if $E(A, I)>E(B, I)$, adopting $A$ more often and $B$ less often would be more advantageous than following strategy $I$, making it not an ESS.
+Intuitively, this means that if $E(A, I) > E(B, I)$, adopting $A$ more often and $B$ less often would be more advantageous than following strategy $I$, making it not an ESS.

 However, $I$ can be an ESS if probability of its adoption is $P = V/C$.
 In contests where the cost of injury is greater than the rewards of victory, $V < C$, mixed strategies with $P = V/C$ are evolutionarily stable.

 What is important, a game with two pure strategies always has an ESS, and games with three or more strategies may not have one.
 As we remember, both "Hawk-Dove" and "Grazing" games have three strategies.

-@maynardsmith1982 introduces the distinction between symmetric and asymmetric games.
+@maynardsmith1982 introduces the distinction between *symmetric and asymmetric games*.
 He illustrates them with animal contests.
 An asymmetric contest is one where participants have different roles, allowing them to use different strategies.
 Roles must be identifiable and can be based on gender, ownership, or intruder status.
 Circumstances which determine an individual's role are assumed to be independent of their genetic strategy.
 A contest with no role differentiation is 'symmetric'. @maynardsmith1982 characterizes them as follows:

 1. Contests are between two individuals of distinct roles (e.g., owner/intruder, larger/smaller, older/younger);
 2. Both individuals know their role;